kmayna10/SQL/README.md

-# SQL
+# Kristin Maynard's SQL Portfolio

-Hello!
+## Hello!
 Welcome to my SQL Portfolio, a code repository containing examples of SQL I have written.
-Feel free to look around and let me know if you have any questions.
+Feel free to look around and send me an email if you have any questions: kmayna10@kent.edu